canonical/data-science-stack/docs/how-to/enable-gpu.rst

 Ensure DaemonSet is Ready
 """""""""""""""""""""""""

-First we need to ensure that the DaemonSet for the Operator Validator is
+First, ensure that the DaemonSet for the Operator Validator is created:
-created:

 .. code-block:: bash